rokal/UdaciFlashCards/README.md

     3. `yarn install`
     4. `yarn start`

-    You can then use expo app or android simulator to view the app by following the instuctions n your console
+    You can then use expo app or android simulator to view the app by following the instuctions on your console

     **HOW IT WORKS ?**